 - Reducing property taxes and creating more affordable housing options.

-Bill serves on the Transportation Committee, the College & Workforce Development Committee, and the Rural Development, Agriculture & Natural Resources Committee.
+Bill has held the leadership position of Assistant Majority Whip since his first session, in 2019.
+He currently serves on the Transportation Committee, the College & Workforce Development Committee, and the Rural Development, Agriculture & Natural Resources Committee.